benyohaiphysics/OpenPhysics/README.md

 - [ ] Build a community of contributors both authoring and using Github issues
 - [ ] Expand beyond worksheets to textbook pages

-## Why FlamingoPhysics?

-Why not?
-Alliteration is fun.

 ## Getting Started

 1. Install [RStudio](https://www.rstudio.com/)
 2. Download or clone the project from github (top right of this page)
-3. Open the project by double clicking on FlamingoPhysics.Rproj
+3. Open the project by double clicking on OpenPhysics.Rproj
 4. Open the .Rmd you are interested in
 5. Click 'Knit' in the markdown window to produce a pdf version of the worksheet.
 ![Creating a pdf](Knit.png)